-The bronze plans from each company offers insured parties 50% coinsurance once the $5,500 deductible has been met.
+The bronze plans from each company offer insured parties 50% coinsurance once the $5,500 deductible has been met.

 Urgent Care Coverage

-Urgent care visits refer to instances whereby you may need medical attention, but you are not suffering from severe of life threatening symptoms.
+Urgent care visits refer to instances whereby you may need medical attention, but you are not suffering from severe or life-threatening symptoms.
 For example, if you fractured your foot, you would most probably seek urgent rather than emergency care.

 Both UnitedHealthcare and Empire BlueCross BlueShield will provide 50% coinsurance for such a visit after the deductible has been met for their bronze plans.